CorrelAid/git-newbie-playground/README.md

 ## Create GitHub account
 - Create a GitHub account if you have not already: https://github.com/join
-- Create a **private** repository called `my-private-repo`: https://github.com/new .
+- Create a **private** repository called `git-tryout`: https://github.com/new .
 Make sure to tick the "Add a README file" box.

 ## Install Git